hasura/local-development/README.md

 Now, you can access your project at the Public URL you've configured.

 **NOTE**:
-On Windows, currently the command does not output anything.
+On Windows, currently the command does not output anything when using Git Bash.
 It works nonetheless.
+You can use CMD instead, ONLY FOR THIS COMMAND.

 # Adding your ssh key